-Everything Is Ok Is Black Mirror Meets Broad City
+Everything Is Okay Is Black Mirror Meets Broad City

-Everything Is OK — the new five-part web series from Anna Holmes’s new digital storytelling platform, Topic — premieres tomorrow, and the Cut has an exclusive look at the first episode.
+Everything Is Okay — the new five-part web series from First Look Media’s new digital storytelling platform, Topic — premieres tomorrow, and the Cut has an exclusive look at the first episode.
 Starring Cirocco Dunlap (a writer for Fallon and Man Seeking Woman) and produced by Inside Amy Schumer’s Dan Powell, the show is an absurdist take on millennial neuroses, taking scenarios every New Yorker can relate to — roommate drama, the perils of the MTA — and pushing them to apocalyptic extremes (featuring: demons, zombies, robots, and wormholes into parallel universes).
 It’s the perfect show to fill that Man Seeking Woman–shaped hole in your heart.
 Watch below:

 Comments